Dylan Larkin

-Dylan Larkin (born July 30, 1996) is an American professional ice hockey player who is a center and captain for the Detroit Red Wings of the National Hockey League (NHL).
+Dylan Larkin (born July 30, 1996) is an American professional ice hockey player who is a center for the Detroit Red Wings of the National Hockey League (NHL).
 Larkin was drafted 15th overall by the Red Wings in the 2014 NHL entry draft.

 Prior to turning professional, Larkin played collegiate hockey for the University of Michigan where he was named the Freshman of the Year.
 He was also selected for the All-Freshman Team, All-Big Ten First Team, and Second Team All-American.

 Playing career

 Larkin played minor ice hockey with Detroit Belle Tire, and participated in the 2009 Quebec International Pee-Wee Hockey Tournament with the team.

 Junior

-During the 2012–13 season, Larkin skated for USA Hockey's U17 team in his first season with the USA Hockey National Team Development Program in Ann Arbor.
+During the 2012–13 season, Larkin skated for USA Hockey's U17 team in his first season with the USA Hockey National Team Development Program (NTDP) in Ann Arbor.
 In 55 games he scored 13 goals and 14 assists.
 Larkin recorded one goal and one assist in four games at the 2012 Four Nations Tournament in Switzerland as the USA finished in first place.
 Larkin recorded three goals in four games for the third-place USA squad at the 2013 U17 Five Nations Tournament in Finland.

 During the 2013–14 season, Larkin returned to skate for the NTDP's U18 team in his second season in Ann Arbor, where he finished second on the NTDP U18 team with 31 goals and fourth with 56 points in 60 games.
 Larkin was selected to participate in the 2013 CCM/USA Hockey All-American Prospects Game on September 26, 2013.
 Larkin finished the AAPG with a goal and an assist.

-Larkin was ranked 17th by the NHL Central Scouting Bureau on their final list of the top draft-eligible North American skaters leading into the 2014 NHL Draft.
-Larkin was drafted 15th overall by Detroit Red Wings in the 2014 NHL Entry Draft.
+Larkin was ranked 17th by the NHL Central Scouting Bureau on their final list of the top draft-eligible North American skaters leading into the 2014 NHL entry draft.
+Larkin was selected 15th overall by Detroit Red Wings in the 2014 NHL draft.